ankheebs18/ankheebs18/README.md

 Welcome to my GitHub profile....

-Hi There! 👋I'm Ankhee Biswas, a MBA graduate and 1+ year prior experience in Research & Marketing Domain.
+Hi There! 👋I'm Ankhee Biswas, a MBA graduate and 1+ year prior experience in Social Media Analytics.

 👩‍💻I'm a Passionate Data Analyst seeking greater opportunities with a passion for uncovering insights from raw, messy, and unstructured data.
 ⚔ I've armed myself with skills like MS Excel, Power BI, SQL,and Python to unlock the hidden stories inside data.